-Section 14A of the Exchange Act, put in place by Section 951 of the Dodd-Frank Wall Street Reform and Consumer Protection Act (the "Dodd-Frank Act") requires the Company to seek a non-binding advisory vote from its stockholders to approve the compensation of its named executive officers ("Say-on-Pay" vote) as disclosed pursuant to Item 402 of Regulation S-K, and accompanying compensation tables and the related narrative disclosure in this Proxy Statement.
+Section 14A of the Exchange Act, put in place by Section 951 of the Dodd-Frank Act requires the Company to seek a non-binding advisory vote from its stockholders to approve the compensation of its named executive officers ("Say-on-Pay" vote) as disclosed pursuant to Item 402 of Regulation S-K, and accompanying compensation tables and the related narrative disclosure in this Proxy Statement.
 Because the required vote is advisory, the result of the vote is not binding upon the Board of Directors.